metavoiceio/MetaVoiceLive/README.md

 ## © License

-MetaVoice Live is licensed under X.
+MetaVoice Live is licensed under the [GPL-3.0 license](./LICENSE.txt).

 Please contact us at 📧 [hello@themetavoice.xyz](mailto:hello@themetavoice.xyz) to request access to a larger version of the model.